Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Introduction

-To overcome this limitation, existing works~\cite{Zhang2019NightPR, Lu2023night600} propose end-to-end nighttime person ReID methods that integrate relighting and ReID within a single framework, as depicted in Figure~\ref{figure:motivation_fig} (b).
-For instance, Zhang et al.~\cite{Zhang2019NightPR} propose an end-to-end network that optimizes both the denoising and ReID objectives, leading to effective performance improvement compared to baseline methods.
+To overcome this limitation, existing works~\cite{Zhang2019NightPR, Lu2023night600} propose end-to-end nighttime person ReID methods that integrate image relighting and ReID within a single framework, as depicted in Figure~\ref{figure:motivation_fig} (b).
+For instance, Zhang et al.~\cite{Zhang2019NightPR} propose an end-to-end network that optimizes both the denoising and ReID objectives, leading to effective performance improvement compared to baseline method.
 Nevertheless, their approach overlooks the challenges posed by low-light conditions in nighttime images.
-Lu et al.~\cite{Lu2023night600} propose an illumination distillation network that combines features from nighttime images and relighting images.
-This method aims to mitigate the limitations of solely relying on relighting images.
-Although these methods demonstrate promising performance improvements, they still follow a sequential approach of integrating relighting and ReID networks.
-Consequently, the performance of the ReID network is not only constrained by the quality of the relighting image, but also lacks collaborative modeling between in two networks.
-Moreover, most existing relighting networks~\cite{DCE_2020,dce++tpami,zhang2020self} simply stack multiple convolutional layers, making it challenging to capture the crucial global context necessary for modeling lighting variations.
+Lu et al.~\cite{Lu2023night600} propose an illumination distillation network that combines features from nighttime images and relighting images to mitigate the limitations of solely relying on relighting images.
+Although these methods demonstrate promising performance improvements, they still follow a sequential framework of relighting and ReID networks.
+Consequently, the performance of ReID networks is not only constrained by the quality of relighting images, but also lacks effective collaborative modeling between these two tasks.
+Moreover, most existing relighting networks~\cite{DCE_2020,dce++tpami,zhang2020self} simply stack multiple convolutional layers, making it challenging to capture the crucial global context to handle lighting variations.